The following is taken from Campbell County School District's Transportation policy, view the full policy here.

 Wyoming Department of Education establishes walking distances for students depending on age.
 WDOE also regulates the type and conditions of roads school buses travel on.

 CCSD is in the process of replacing all buses to be equipped with seat belts.
-Per Wyoming state bus replacement rules, a limited amount of buses are eligible for replacement each year.
+Per WY State bus replacement rules, a limited amount of buses are eligible for replacement each year.

-Students are required to wear seat belts on a bus so equipped and loss of bus privileges may result if students refuse to do so.
-Booster seats are not required by publicly owned transportation.
+Students are required to wear seat belts on a bus so equipped and loss of bus privileges will result if students refuse to do so.